ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 This also has the neat side-effect of allowing me to remove some asserts.

-Tightening up type annotations involving [`typing.Any`][typing-any] can be particularly worthwhile as it forces mypyc to fallback to generic C code that can handle any kind of object.
+Tightening up type annotations involving [`typing.Any`][typing-any] can be particularly worthwhile as `Any` forces mypyc to fallback to generic C code that can handle any kind of object.
 I was only able to find one spot I could make this change, but it's better than nothing!